-The Pivot Program represents a collaboration between Georgetown’s Prisons and Justice Initiative, the McDonough School of Business, and Georgetown College with substantial support from the D.C.
-Department of Employment Services, the Mayor’s Office on Returning Citizen Affairs, and the D.C.
-Department of Small and Local Business Development.
+The Pivot Program represents a collaboration between Georgetown’s Prisons and Justice Initiative and the McDonough School of Business with substantial support from the D.C.
+Department of Employment Services.
+Learn more about our institutional partners and employer partners.